heystitchio/community-styles/README.md

-## Discourse Styles
+## Stitch Discourse Styles

+Custom stylesheet generator for [https://community.heystitch.io](https://community.heystitch.io).
-Styles for Discourse are written with the LESS preprocessor.
+This project is written with the LESS preprocessor.

 ### Structure